PeasPilaf/Capsule-Container-Runtime/README.md

 # Building a Simple Container Manager in C

-This repository contains resources and code examples for understanding Linux containers.
-The content is structured to accompany a YouTube video series titled "Understanding Linux Containers."
+This commit has just refactored the code for better modularity, there is no change in function

 ## Repository Structure